 The Act Six Community Selection Committee represent diverse and talented teams of community leaders who work with young people from across our region and from a wide range of backgrounds as well as those working to increase college access in our state.
 The committees represent the kind of diverse cadre of talented leaders that they are working to select.
 Members of the selection committee are listed below.

-- William Love, Act Six Director, Pursue Scholars
+- Solomon Dixon, Act Six Coordinator, Pursue Scholars

 - Odell Mitchell, Sr Staff Representative, United Airlines